 While the Guidance answers many employer questions about President Biden’s Executive Order, compliance with the Guidance, particularly with the medical and religious exemption requirements, will continue to raise complicated issues for federal contractors.
 We will monitor developments and update clients on these issues.
 In the meantime, clients with contracts with any executive department or agency should take steps necessary to comply with the Guidance, including implementing an employee vaccine requirement.

-Foley Hoag has formed a firm-wide, multi-disciplinary dedicated to client matters related to the novel coronavirus (COVID-19).
-For more guidance on your COVID-19 issues, visit our or contact your Foley Hoag attorney.
+Foley Hoag has formed a firm-wide, multi-disciplinary task force dedicated to client matters related to COVID-19.
+For more guidance on your COVID-19 issues, visit our COVID-19 Trending Solutions Page or contact your Foley Hoag attorney.